XiangchiSong/WWW2026-JobFed/README.md

 * Experimental Parameter Settings.

 ### Theoretical Analysis of Optimization Stability
-Theoretical analysis and mathematical derivation in Section 4.4 of this paper.
+For the theoretical analysis and mathematical derivation in Section 4.4 of this paper, please refer to *theoreticalAnalysis.pdf*.

 ### Training Records
 Please refer to *Training Records.zip* to get all the server records and raw test results of the experiments conducted in the paper.
 The results are given in *.pkl* format according to the experiment type.

 ### Figure
-Please refer to the *Figure* folder to obtain all the unprocessed experimental result figures used in this paper that are generated directly using Python Matplotlib tools.
+Please refer to the *Figure* folder to obtain all the experimental result figures used in this paper.

 ### System Requirements
 - **python**: `3.9`